nthanhtung/midas/README.md

 * Organize offline paid course with Mentor instruction
 * Student who have difficulty self-studying can join offline paid course

+## How to get user:
+* Register account to join
+* Unlock course content by share on facebook

 ## Techstack:
 * Front-end: react
-* Back-end: wordpress for content management
+* Back-end: wordpress docusaurus for content management